 This accelerates your marketplace’s success by upholding your reputation and appealing to your current customers.

 Sellers face many choices when it comes to marketplaces.
-Platforms like Amazon and Walmart publish their commissions and services so sellers generally understand how marketplaces make their money.
+Technologies like Amazon and Walmart publish their commissions and services so sellers generally understand how marketplaces make their money.

 That doesn’t mean you have to compete with them directly.
 Your marketplace is unique, and you can express the value of your sellers’ participation.